wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/payment-flow.md

 logo: '/logo/Payment_methods/AfterPay.svg'
 ---

-The table below shows a successful AfterPay payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}